 In all of these examples, there may be a feeling of disappointment, jealousy, or frustration (and maybe even a little self-doubt and blame), but nothing was specifically was done with the ultimate goal of hurting you.

 Either way, you’re allowed to feel sad about it.
-I wouldn’t tell someone “well, you’re dating a person who has a job, or has other partners, or travels regularly.
-Shit like this could happen.
+I wouldn’t tell someone “well, you’re dating a person who has a job.
+Stuff like this could happen.
 You knew what you were getting yourself into so you aren’t allowed to feel sad.”

 Screw that.
 You’re allowed to feel sad about it.
 Even if it’s within the parameters of expectations, stuff is allowed to SUCK.
 That’s like saying you’re not allowed to feel pain after surgery because you knew the pain was coming.